 Interesting fact about Jindo Island; a channel of land opens up when the tide is right for an hour twice a year allowing access across the sea to Modo Island.
 Many people travel to Jindo Island to celebrate this unique phenomena.

 In 1983, the Korean government established the Jindo as the 53rd National Treasure of Korea.
 They are now protected under the Cultural Properties Protection Act.
 Revered for their loyalty and courage, they are often given as gifts.
-It is rude not to accept a gift in Korean culture, so many Jindo end up becoming street dogs.
+To most, it is considered rude not to accept a gift in Korean culture, so many puppies end up becoming street dogs.